BlockscapeNetwork/signctrl/docs/core/signing-process.md

 # Signing Process

-Pairmint itself doesn't sign any messages.
+SignCTRL itself doesn't sign any messages.
 It rather functions as a lockgate to the external PrivValidator process, so it's in charge of passing votes/proposals through to the PrivValidator if, and only if, the node is actually allowed to sign according to its current rank.

 ## Primary Happy Path